mightyiam/bookkeeping/tutorial.md

 // context.
 Units may represent currencies.
 Or cryptocurrencies.
 Or
 // units of distance or volume...
 But if we're honest, they will usually
 // represent some money currency.
 Yet, it's not this crate's scope to
 // make such decisions.
-This crate lets you define your own money type,
+This crate lets you define your own unit type.
-// by providing the [`Unit`][Unit] marker trait.
-In this example, our
-// `Unit` is a newtype around a static lifetime string slice that we
-// call `Currency`:
 #[derive(Ord, PartialOrd, Eq, PartialEq, Clone, Copy, Debug)]
 struct Currency(&'static str);
-impl Unit for Currency {};

 // Now that we can have units, we can also have books.
 Let's create a
 // book that is generic over this unit.